Vyral/vince-link/_posts/2020-02-28-who-has-the-upper-hand-sellers-or-buyers.md

 Right now, is our Kern County market better for buyer’s or seller’s? **Due to low inventory, we’re definitely in a seller’s market.&nbsp;**

-Whenever there’s fewer homes on the market, it means sellers can dictate more prices and better terms for themselves.
-There’s a lot of buyers in the market, and this is creating a lot of multiple-offer scenarios.
+Whenever there are fewer homes on the market, it means sellers can dictate more prices and better terms for themselves.
+There are a lot of buyers in the market, and this is creating a lot of multiple-offer scenarios.
 So if you’re thinking about selling soon, now’s the time to do so.&nbsp;

 We actually have less than 60 days of active inventory, and here’s what that means: If no other homes were to come on the market today, it would take just 60 days to sell everything that’s already active.&nbsp;